lexiewangdl/pyalgo/heap_stack_queue/README.md

 - If the stack is empty after the loop, return `True`.

 ### 32. [Longest Valid Parentheses](https://leetcode.com/problems/longest-valid-parentheses/) (Hard)
+Solution:
+- Use a stack to store the index of elements: `stack = [-1]`, initialize with `-1` to handle edge cases, especially when we want to pop and the stack is empty.
+- Use a `for` loop to iterate through the string.
+- For each element, if it is an opening parenthesis, push its index into the stack.
+- If it is a closing parenthesis ...
+  - Pop the top element from the stack.
+  - If the stack is empty, push the current index into the stack.
+This is because the current closing parenthesis is not valid, and we need to update the starting index of the next valid parentheses substring.
+This index `i` that we push right now, is the index of the last element of the invalid part.
+  - Otherwise, calculate the length of the current valid parentheses substring by subtracting the current index from the top element of the stack. `curr_len = i - stack[-1]`
+  - Update the maximum length of valid parentheses. `max_len = max(max_len, curr_len)`
+- Return `max_len`

 ## Queue Summary
 Queue is a FIFO data structure.
 It's like a line of people waiting to get into a concert.
 The first person in line is the first person to get into the concert.
 It is commonly used in BFS (e.g. level-order traversal of binary tree).